DarthXerox/job-webapp/README.md

 - Create job offers with basic info (job description, location, abilities...) and questions for applicants
 - Manage their job offers
+    - Remove a job offer
+    - Edit a job offer
 - See applicants, accept or reject them